bzaitsev/bzaitsev/README.md

-### Profile bzaitsev
+### Hi!
+I'm Front-end Developer
-I use this profile for training purposes, to practice in different technologies.
+I use this profile to practice in different technologies.

-Here you can find my training projects:
+Here you can find my pet apps:
 - [Todo list on React] (contains PWA, service worker, indexedDB, unique names generator)
 - [Weather forecast on Angular] (contains charts)
 - [Star Wars planets on Angular]